bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

     Long feeLimit = ToBaseUnit.BU2MO("50.03");
     // Call the interface for getting the nonce value, and the nonce value is increased by 1. long nonce = getAccountNonce() + 1;
- // Call the interface for grouping oprations for asset issuing.
+ // Call the interface for grouping oprations for token issuing.
  BaseOperation[] operations = buildOperations ();

  // Build transaction Blob